 Coming to your incredible CLAT score – what was your initial reaction to it?

-Swagata: I was really happy with my CLAT score.
-I had given my best, and was satisfied with the outcome.
+Swagata: Firstly I want to thank the CLAT coaching classes in Kolkata for the results.
+I was really happy with my CLAT score.
+I had given my best and was satisfied with the outcome.

 How did CLATapult contribute to this?

 Swagata: CLATapult has been an incredible support since the first day I joined the organisation.
 The material provided is concise and personal, and written in a comprehensible language.
 The classes were incredibly helpful.
 The teachers were excellent, and none of the lessons felt trite or formulaic.
 Being individuals who had achieved incredible success in this very same examination, they were able to support and guide us in a very efficient manner.
 They were quite willing to answer questions and clarify doubts, and the occasional anecdotes about college life they offered up both livened up the classes and bolstered morale considerably.
 CLATapult was, without question, one of the greatest reasons for my success.